-I wanted to start by telling you my story.
+I wanted to start by telling my story.
 Before the diagnosis.
-I wouldn’t say that I was particular happy as I was feeling pain and emotional distress that there wasn’t a reason for.
+I wouldn’t say that I was particularly happy as I was feeling pain and emotional distress that there was no real reason for.
 I was feeling uncontrollable amounts of fatigue that didn’t ever seem to subside.

 Ever since I left school in 2012 I have worked.
-My most recent job was working as a staffing and operations supervisor at Victoria’s Secrets.
-This was until last August as in the previous months i could feel that my body was starting to struggle.
-I knew that it wasn’t just because of the unsociable hours I worked or my muddled body clock.
+My most recent job was working as a staffing and operations supervisor at Victoria’s Secret.
+This was until last August as in the previous months, I could feel that my body was really starting to struggle.
+I knew that this was not just the result of long hours and a busy job but, something much more.

-I had previously suffered with Anemia during secondary school and after weekly B12 vitamin injections I was able to bounce back and complete my GCSE’S. However, this time the injections didn’t work.
+I had previously suffered from Anaemia during secondary school and after weekly B12 vitamin injections.
+I was able to bounce back and complete my GCSE’s.
+However, this time the injections did not work.
 I felt so exhausted all of the time.
-Any common cold or cough going around I would catch almost as soon as someone had so much as thought about coughing.
-I was gradually having to take more and more days of work although I desperately tried to turn up for work everyday and try and work through it.
+Any common cold or a cough going around I would catch before anyone had even reached for a tissue.
+I was gradually having more and more days off work although I still desperately tried to turn up for work regardless and work through it.

-I don’t want to be unable to live my life the way I want to because of this condition but, the reality is that I can only live day by day and see where life takes me.
+I don’t want to be unable to progress and grow in life because of this condition but, the reality is that I can only live day by day and see where life takes me.